wso2/docs-mi/en/docs/reference/connectors/amazons3-connector/amazons3-connector-example.md

     <img src="{{base_path}}/assets/img/integrate/connectors/s3-connector-2x/s3-connector-create-new-connection.png" title="Configuring a new connection" width="500" alt="Configuring a new connection"/>

-7. After the connection is successfully created, select the created connection as **Amazon S3Connection** from the drop down menu in the **Add createBucket** form.
+7. After the connection is successfully created, select the created connection as **Amazon S3Connection** from the dropdown menu in the **Add createBucket** form.

 8. Next, configure the following parameters: